datmt/English-Words-Updated/README.md

 # English-Verbs
-List of all English verbs
+List of all English words (common)